01 of 11

 Skip Serving Wedding Cake Altogether With One of These Dessert Bar Ideas

-Cutting and serving cake at a wedding is one of the longest standing traditions.
+Cutting and serving the cake at a wedding is one of the longest standing traditions.
 However, more and more we’re seeing a change in the times.
-More and more couples are choosing to forego the cake cutting all together.
+More and more couples are choosing to forego the cake cutting altogether.
 Skip the showmanship of wheeling the cake into the middle of the room for a grand slicing and give guests what they really all want: options.

 02 of 11